 The electrocardiogram (ECG) measures the electrical activity of the heart and displays it on the monitor as waveforms and numerics.
-ECG monitoring provides 3-, 5-lead ECG monitoring, ST-segment analysis, arrhythmia analysis, QT/QTc measurements.
+ECG monitoring provides 3-, 5-, 6-, and 12-lead ECG monitoring, ST-segment analysis, arrhythmia analysis, QT/QTc measurements, and optional 12-lead resting analysis via the Glasgow algorithm.